meta-llama/llama-stack/rfcs/RFC-0003-rerank-api.md

 **Method:** `POST`

 #### Parameters:

 - `query`: Search query content.
 - `retrieved_docs`: List of initially retrieved documents.
 - `top_k`: Number of top documents to return.
 - `rerank_strategy` (RerankingStrategy): Determines the ranking strategy to be applied.
 Options include:
   - `NONE` - No reranking applied.
   - `DEFAULT` (default) - Standard reranking based on computed relevance scores.
   - `BOOST` - Boost-based ranking to emphasize specific documents.
   - `HYBRID` - Combines multiple ranking methods for improved results.
   - `LLM_RERANK` - Uses an LLM-based model for reranking.
   - etc… - More can be added when needed.
 - `reranker_model_id`: Identifier for the reranking model.
 - `rerank_config`: Optional dictionary rerank configuration.
-      - `is_external_reranker`: Boolean flag indicating whether the reranker provider is self-hosted (`False` by default) or an external API (`True`).
   - `api_url`: URL for the external reranking service.
   - `api_key`: Authentication key for the external service.

 ## 6. Considerations and Tradeoffs

-### Flexibility vs. Complexity
+#### Flexibility vs. Complexity

 - **Flexibility**: The design allows users to choose between local and external reranking solutions and even swap out the default model.
 - **Complexity**: This added flexibility introduces extra configuration options, requiring careful management of different providers and error-handling scenarios.

-### Performance vs. Latency
+#### Performance vs. Latency

 - **Performance Improvement**: Reranking can enhance document relevance, providing more precise context for downstream tasks.
 - **Latency Overhead**: The additional scoring step can introduce extra latency, especially when using external API calls or complex models.

-### Observability vs. Implementation Overhead
+#### Observability vs. Implementation Overhead

 - **Observability**: Detailed telemetry (e.g., raw scores, computed metrics, execution time) improves debugging and performance tuning.
 - **Overhead**: Collecting and processing this telemetry data can add to system overhead and complexity.

-### Local vs. External Provider Tradeoffs
+#### Local vs. External Provider Tradeoffs

 - **Local Provider**: Offers lower latency and greater control, suitable for environments with strict data privacy or low latency requirements.
 - **External Provider**: Enables managed, scalable inference but depends on network connectivity and may have higher operational costs or variability in response times.

-### Legal and Intellectual Property Risks
+#### Legal and Intellectual Property Risks

 - **Legal Uncertainty:**
   Some reranking models, such as cross-encoders trained on MS MARCO, may be released under permissive licenses (e.g., Apache 2.0) but are trained on datasets with non-commercial use restrictions.
 This creates ambiguity regarding their legal use in enterprise or commercial environments.

 - **Risk of Default Model Selection:**
   Given potential IP concerns, it may not be advisable to provide a default reranking model.
 Instead:

   - **User Selection:** Users should explicitly select their own reranking model to ensure compliance with their legal and licensing policies.
   - **Model-Agnostic System:** The system should remain model-agnostic, allowing integration with vetted rerankers that meet organizational requirements.
   - **Legal Disclaimer:** A legal disclaimer should be included, clarifying that users bear responsibility for verifying model licensing.

 - **Alternative Approaches:**
   Some organizations, such as InstructLab, default to Granite Embeddings to ensure clearer legal standing.

 By not enforcing a default reranker, this approach shifts responsibility to users, allowing them to make informed decisions based on their legal and compliance needs.

 ## 7. Conclusion